pengyupatrik/homemade_tools/jupyter_washer/readme.md

 # Jupyter Washer
-A module that helps you prettify the scripts exported from Jupyter Notebook.
+A module that helps you prettify the scripts exported from Jupyter Notebook, and pretend that you haven't used Jupyter Notebook as an IDE.

-## Why necessary
+## Why is it necessary

 A script exported from Jupyter Notebook tends to look like this: